 Start with a hook

-Begin your resume objective statement by grabbing the recruiter’s interest with something compelling.
+Begin your objective statement by grabbing the recruiter’s interest with something compelling.
 You can do this by combining the previous steps, and using specific words to get them engaged.

 With our social media marketing example, notice how we started with “marketing professional”.
 Just by letting employers know who we are, it’s eye-grabbing enough to get them focused.

-Use relevant qualifications, skills, and job titles
+Use relevant qualifications, skills, and job titles.

 Do you have any relevant job titles, skills, or qualifications that are useful?

-Follow up with a brief description of how you’re going to add value
+Follow up with a brief description of how you’re going to add value.

-One of the questions that’s on the hiring manager’s mind is, “how will this person benefit us?
-What value can he bring that we need and don’t have much of?”
+Some questions that are on the hiring manager’s mind are, _“How will this person benefit us?” _or_ “What value can he bring that we need and don’t have much of?”_.

 Aside from the technical obvious skills and aspects, you would need, is there anything else you can add to show the level of quality value you can deliver?
 For example, your work ethic, previous achievements, interests, and preferences, ambitions.

-Use the right formatting and positioning
+Use the right formatting and positioning.

 In terms of his resume objective, it’s clear he wants to put his skills to use and take on the data entry job opening role.
-What makes this resume objective positive is that this meaning is subtle – it’s being shown to us with real data and personalized details (“spotted and corrected data errors“).
+What makes this resume objective effective is that this meaning is subtle – it’s being shown to us with real data and personalized details (“spotted and corrected data errors“).

 This time with the project analyst resume, the recruiters will recognize you as a professional candidate who knows what they’re doing.
-It’s clear they’re a qualified applicant because they’ve directly included relevant soft and hard skills that are needed for the job.
+It’s clear they’re a qualified applicant because they’ve directly included relevant soft and hard skills needed for the job.

 Sales Manager Resume Objective